binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter5.md

 ## 1. SSM Asset Identification {#physical-asset-identification}
 Take the results from [higher level Asset Identification](#starting-with-the-30000-foot-view-asset-identification).
 Remove any that are not applicable, and add any newly discovered.
 Here are some to get you started:

-* Servers, the cabinets they reside in, the rooms cabinets reside in.
+* Servers: the cabinets they reside in, the rooms cabinets reside in.
-* Physical buildings, their openings, such as doors and windows.
-Keys, RFID cards, access codes.
+* Physical buildings: their openings, such as doors and windows.
+Keys, RFID cards and access codes.
 * Sensitive printed matter.
-* Plant, such as work-stations or any other devices that could be used to launch attack sequences from, or even cause diversions, to allow an attacker to carry out an action they wouldn't be able to otherwise.
+* Plant: such as work-stations or any other devices that could be used to launch attack sequences from, or even cause diversions, to allow an attacker to carry out an action they wouldn't be able to otherwise.
 Laptops and mobile devices (including personal) configured to access internal Access Points (APs).
 Wi-Fi APs.
 * Visibility into who is where and doing what.
 Visibility brings immense power to make good decisions, and is often an excellent target for an attacker to deny you.

 ## 2. SSM Identify Risks {#physical-identify-risks}
 You can take the same process that we did at the [top level](#starting-with-the-30000-foot-view-identify-risks), but abstract the ideas, and then solidify them on physical components.
 Some of the ideas will work, some won't.

-Many times physical security is good, but it is compromised by the people problem.
-My wife used to do a lot of commercial cleaning when she was younger, and every night she would come home with new stories about how people were the weakest link when it came to security.
+Many times physical security is good, but it gets compromised by the people problem.
+My wife used to do commercial cleaning when she was younger, and every night she would come home with new stories about how people were the weakest link when it came to security.
 Most of the time when physical security is breached, there is actually no security, because **people** have failed the design.

-I am also a qualified carpenter, and part of my job when I was practising was to break into buildings when tenants had run out on the lease, so I know a few things about physical security as well.
+I am also a qualified carpenter, and part of my job was to break into buildings when the tenants had run out on the lease, so I know a few things about physical security as well.
 Even when doors and windows are locked, their security is usually trivial to compromise without damaging anything.
-Funnily enough, it was seldom required to force latches, bump or pick locks.
+Funnily enough, it was seldom that we were required to force latches, bump or pick locks.
 There is always a path of least resistance, the lowest hanging fruit, because [people](#people) are usually the weakest link in any security solution.
 This does not actually have to be the case though, they can be the strongest link as well.
 Refer to the chapter on People for further details.

 ### Fortress Mentality {#physical-identify-risks-fortress-mentality}

 ![](images/ThreatTags/easy-widespread-easy-severe.png)

-We see the same analogy of the candy bar (fortress) running through many areas of security.
+We can see the analogy of the candy bar (fortress) running through many areas of security.
 “_Many organizations still adopt a fortress mentality, where everyone on the outside is bad and stuff on the inside is less dangerous_,” said Brian Krebs, author of the Krebs on Security blog. “_Years of experience has taught us that the biggest problems often stem from the fact that once something gets through the outer defences, it’s often a cakewalk to move around the internal network unimpeded._”
-We not only see this principle applied to networks, but also physical security.
+We not only see this principle applied to networks, but also to physical security.

 ### Internal Doors and Cabinets Left Unlocked {#physical-identify-risks-internal-doors-and-cabinets-unlocked}

 ![](images/ThreatTags/easy-common-easy-moderate.png)

 Consider doors that lead to isolated areas, filing cabinets and other cupboards left unlocked or locked, and keys or combinations put in obvious places.
 What assets or potential foot holds are in those areas?
 What about electronic systems other than core computing systems, such as alarm, surveillance or air conditioning components?
-Sometimes all that's in the way of a successful exploit being carried out is the fact that someone's watching something.
-If an attacker can take that someone's attention away from an exploitable target (be it a computer, another unlocked door, person, or whatever) for a short period of time, they may be able to carry out an activity that takes them further along their attack traversal path.
+Sometimes all that is in the way of a successful exploit being carried out, is the fact that someone's watching something.
+If an attacker can take someone's attention away from an exploitable target (be it a computer, another unlocked door, person, or whatever) for a short period of time, they may be able to carry out an activity that takes them further along their attack traversal path.

 ### Insecure Doors and/or Windows {#physical-identify-risks-insecure-doors-windows}

 ![](images/ThreatTags/easy-widespread-easy-severe.png)

 Open doors and windows are typically uninteresting because they represent so little challenge to mitigate.
 So little challenge, in fact, that the vulnerability is often ignored.
 Believe it or not, it is often the cleaner's responsibility to lock doors, windows and set alarms.
 Anyone can be, or masquerade, as a cleaner.
 I have discussed some of these types of threat agents on my [blog](http://blog.binarymist.net/2012/11/04/sanitising-user-input-from-browser-part-1/#threat-agents).
-Many places I have worked in have had double latched windows only single latched when I do the rounds just before I leave.
-It is very easy to pry a double latch window open from the outside that is only single latched.
+Many places I have worked in that have double latched windows, only single latched them when I do the rounds just before I leave.
+It is very easy to pry a double latch window open from the outside when it has only been single latched.

 ### Easily Penetrable Building Materials

 ![](images/ThreatTags/easy-widespread-easy-moderate.png)

-There are many building materials in use today that are trivially easy to compromise.
+There are many building materials use today, that are trivially easy to compromise.
 Although cyber attacks, as opposed to simple physical penetration, are on the increase, physical attacks are generally lower tech and easier to carry out by less technically skilled people.
 One factor being realised with regard to cyber-crime is that the physical vector can also be a key component of carrying out a successful technology based attack, in a manner similar to social engineering as we cover in the [People](#people) chapter.

 1. Roofing iron, in fact most roofing materials are very easy to either break through or remove.
-Once an attacker has a small section of roofing material removed, there is little in the way of physical elements stopping them entering the human inhabitable areas.
-Ceiling and wall linings have little strength and are easily just pushed from their substrate.
+Once an attacker has a small section of roofing material removed, there is little in the way of physical elements stopping them from entering the human inhabitable areas.
+Ceiling and wall linings have little strength and are easily pushed from their substrate.
 2. Skylights, as are windows, are easy to get through.
 Skylights are often just less obvious than windows, although not always.
-There are usually metal strips with rubber molding underneath holding the glass panes in.
+There are usually metal strips with rubber moulding underneath holding the glass panes in.
 With a flat blade screw-driver or any other similar tool, these are typically simple to remove.
-This is my usual approach to entering my house when I have misplaced my keys.
-This is quick, easy, and does not result in damage.
+This would be my usual approach to entering my house when I have misplaced my keys.
+This is quick, easy, and does not result in any damage.
-3. Weak exterior cladding: there are lots of fairly weak building materials in use today.
+3. Weak exterior cladding: there are lots of fairly weak building materials used today.
 Fibre cement for example is often only 6mm thick.
 Sometimes this may have a plaster coat on it, which may give a deceptive appearance of strength.
 Either way, with a good kick, penetration is fairly straight forward.
 4. Suspended ceilings: if you have sensitive information stored in any area, such as server rooms, archive rooms, etc. Which has a false or suspended (dropped) ceiling, this is often an easily penetrable vulnerability.
 GIB or Acoustic NRC tiles are extremely common in office environments, but can be removed easily with bare hands, no tools required.

 ### Service Labels